Democratic 2020 candidates unite on impeachment but differ on policy in polite debate

 “We have to establish the principle that no one is above the law, we have a constitutional responsibility and we need to meet it,” Warren said.
 An early supporter of Trump’s impeachment, she said she would try to persuade Senate Republicans that the president should be removed.

 Warren, who is campaigning on the platform of getting money out of politics, also said that no donor would be appointed ambassador under her presidency.
+Gordon Sondland, a Trump donor and the U.S. ambassador to the European Union, testified on Wednesday he “followed the president’s orders” to carry out the pressure campaign against Ukraine.

-“We are not going to give away ambassador posts to the highest bidder,” she said.
+“We are not going to give away ambassador posts to the highest bidder,” Warren said.

 Asked if he would support a criminal investigation into Trump after he leaves the White House, Biden said he would leave it to the Department of Justice to decide whether Trump should be prosecuted for his actions.